International Society of Automation: Security Standards for Automation and Control Systems

 The International Society of Automation also produces the ISA-62443 standards as part of the information security standards.
 The security of private industries and governmental installations are often dependent on the reliable functioning of an Industrial control system.
 This is a highly debated subject that has considerable importance for the security of the critical infrastructure of any country.
 For example: International Society of Automation security standards are mentioned on the United States Computer Emergency Response Team website.

 The ISA has formed the ISA Security Compliance Institute to promote and designate cyber-secure products and practices for industrial automation suppliers and operational sites.

 Conferences and Events

 Conferences

 ISA hosts two major international conferences per year: the OT Cybersecurity Summit, typically held in late spring, and the Automation Summit and Expo, held in the fall.
 In 2025, the OT Cybersecurity Summit will be held in Brussels, Belgium, and the Automation Summit and Expo will be held in Lake Buena Vista, Florida.

 Local section events

 ISA Sections will often host their own local trade shows, conferences, member events, and/or sponsored training in their individual geographic areas.

 Publishing

 Periodicals

-The quarterly publication ISA Transactions, published by Elsevier, is a referred journal of scholarly material, for which the intended audience is research and development personnel from academy and industry in the field of process instrumentation, systems, and automation.
+The quarterly publication ISA Transactions, published by Elsevier, is a refereed journal of scholarly material, for which the intended audience is research and development personnel from academy and industry in the field of process instrumentation, systems, and automation.